 - 1. Provide advisors with accurate and complete information on institutional policies and procedures, program of study requirements, courses of instruction, graduation requirements, and available institutional resources. - 2.
-Provide advisors with all student data needed, accurate current student transcripts, and evaluation of transfer credit. - 3.
-Provide advisors with forms and reference materials needed in the advising process.
+Provide advisors with access to student data needed, accurate current student transcripts, and evaluation of transfer credit. - 3.
+Provide advisors with access to information needed in the advising process.

-- 4. Assign advisors and inform students of the identity, office location, and office telephone number of their respective advisors and times advisors may be contacted to make appointments. - 5.
-Provide new students with academic orientation. - 6.
+- 4. Assign advisors and inform students of the identity, office location, email, and office telephone number of their respective advisors and times advisors may be contacted to make appointments. - 5.
+Provide new students with pre-college and orientation class. - 6.
 Administer placement tests to new students upon admission including portions of placement tests to transfer students when needed. - 7.
 Provide advising services to students with special needs particularly students covered by the Americans with Disabilities Act. - 8.
-Conduct advising orientation for new advisors and workshops for training and updating advisors periodically.
+Conduct advising orientation for new advisors and professional development for advisors.